 Everything needs to be in the will to be considered.
 Further, wills must be in written form.

 It doesn’t matter if they wrote the will on paper or online.
 Therefore, as long as it is in written form and has two witnesses, it should be valid.

 - Not understanding what they are doing (normally because of mental illness)

 - Not taking care of a spouse or child

 - Forcing the person to make a will using fear (most common reason)

 Improper Execution Of The Will

 Should you have multiple wills?
-A will is the departed’s last wishes.
+A will is the departed’s last wish.
 Most people’s fear when dying is that someone will contest a will that they made.
-Which is why courts are reluctant to overturn a properly executed will.
+This is why courts are reluctant to overturn a properly executed will.
 The testator (the deceased) created two wills.
 Further, t courts can be challenged to decide whether to uphold one or both.

 Having two wills can be smart if you have certain assets.
 For instance, shares in a private company go directly to beneficiaries and aren’t taxed on your death.
 A secondary will can include these.
 That makes it easier for your executor to deal with those assets separately from others, such as bank accounts, where probate taxes may be due.

 Probate taxes add up.
 In Ontario, estates pay $5 per $1,000 for the first $50,000 of assets.
 Further, the legal fees are $15 per $1,000 for assets over $50,000.